| |

 concluding the great work after an arduous twelve

+years.
 Audubon and his family continue to work producing a small copy of

 the Double-Elephant Folio created with the use of a technical device